-2. Given new situations, by applying the basic scientific principles, students will correctly solve simple problems by the application of the concepts of physics.
+2. Given new situations, by using various calculus, trigonometric, and algebraic techniques, students will correctly solve a variety of physical situations by a proper application of the principles, laws, and concepts of physics.

 Each lecture and videos are designed to address this SLO.
 Tests and discussion thread will be used as way to measure how well this SLO is being met, through intellectual and practical checkpoints throughout such as asking students to make predictions and/or solve simple problems.